The Xbox 360 – despite the initial production issues that came with the infamous ‘Red Ring of Death’ failure – was a huge success for Microsoft.

-Ubisoft’s strategy with each release in recent years is an interesting one, as they’ll often take advantage of the higher install base and more casual fans that use their older consoles, by releasing the newest version of the game on platforms that many publishers have long since moved on from.
+Ubisoft’s strategy with each release in recent years is an interesting one.
+They often take advantage of the higher install base and more casual fans that use their older consoles.

-For example, the 2019 edition – as well as appearing on current formats – even released on the Wii, as the sales of the series on Nintendo’s long thought dead format still warranted its release at that point.
+For example, the 2019 edition – as well as appearing on current formats – even released on the Wii.
+Sales of the series on Nintendo’s long thought dead format still warranted its release at that point.

 Likewise for the Xbox 360; this Kinect-powered release seems to have been particularly rare, however, because copies are currently being sold between £45-£110 online.

-Horse riding is a pursuit often neglected in video games, though it is sometimes deeply interwoven into the gameplay of titles where it isn’t the main focus (The Witcher 3 and The Legend of Zelda: Ocarina of Time being two good examples – the former featuring on our very own 15 Best PS4 Games of All Time list and the latter making it to the very top of our 55 Best N64 Games of All Time list).
+Horse riding is a pursuit often neglected in video games.
+Still, it’s sometimes deeply interwoven into the gameplay of titles where it isn’t the main focus (The Witcher 3 and The Legend of Zelda: Ocarina of Time being two good examples.

-The My Horse & Me titles had a strong focus on taking care of the animal in your stable, along with riding and competing in equestrian events as you’d expect.
+The My Horse & Me titles had a strong focus on taking care of the animal in your stable.
+It also revolved around riding and competing in equestrian events as you’d expect.

-Bullet hell shooters are a hugely popular subgenre of scrolling shoot ’em ups in which the screen becomes absolutely covered in brightly coloured bullets for the player to attempt to navigate their way through.
+Bullet hell shooters are a hugely popular subgenre of scrolling shoot ’em ups .
+The screen becomes absolutely covered in brightly coloured bullets for the player to attempt to navigate their way through.